-Use the appendix you used in the last section again for ideas.
+Use appendix one again for ideas.
 Note that good practices can be highly catchment and farm specific in terms of their relevance and practicality.

 It is likely your progress will be measured against this list in the future through an independent farm plan audit-so make sure the listed actions are realistic.

 It is important not to try and do everything in one year.
-Completing an FEMP is an achievement in itself.
+Completing an FEP is an achievement in itself.
 The actions identified should be prioritised and handled as the business capability allows.

-Consider actions listed in the appendix and use the template provided to draw up a list of additional actions.
+Consider actions listed in appendix one and use the action plan template provided in your workbook to draw up a list of additional actions.
 An example is shown below.